dissagaliyeva/sim2bids/index.rst

 *************************************

 The main goal of data conversion is to include all information for reproducibility.
 Therefore, it's required to specify the software name, version, and source code link.
+For the moment, we explicitly define these variables before starting the app.

 Here are some templates that you can use right after import statements.
+The list will keep getting updated as the app grows.

 **TheVirtualBrain (TVB) users**
-   If you ran simulations using `TVB <https://www.thevirtualbrain.org/tvb/zwei>`_, make sure to include the following:

    .. sourcecode:: python

       # set required fields